-Getting there is easy enough if you follow the A9 and head towards Little Dunkeld, and thankfully there are plenty of signs pointing to The Hermitage so you’ll find it difficult to miss.
+Getting there is easy enough if you follow the A9 and head towards Little Dunkeld but there are lots of signs pointing to The Hermitage so you’ll find it difficult to miss.
 There’s a decent-sized car park so you shouldn’t have any trouble parking up either.

-The Hermitage was originally designed as a recreation area for the Dukes of Atholl but these days it’s managed by the National Trust for Scotland (NTS) who ensure the forest paths are kept easily accessible so that anyone can enjoy this beautiful part of the country.
+The Hermitage was originally designed as a recreation area for the Dukes of Atholl but these days it’s managed by the National Trust for Scotland (NTS) which ensures the forest paths are kept easily accessible so that anyone can enjoy this beautiful part of the country.

-Leaving the car park you’ll pass a notice board that has a good route map but to my mind the best thing about visiting places like this is to just head out and see where the routes take you.
+Leaving the car park you’ll pass a notice board that has a route map, but it’s not necessary to read it as the main footpath is circular.

 NTS have done a great job of maintaining the forest paths and although they’re unpaved (thankfully – who wants to see tarmac in a forest?) they’re level enough that both wheelchairs and pushchairs should make it a fair distance into the trees without becoming bogged down in mud.